danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 | Rake tasks (`lib/tasks/test_clock.rake`) | Orchestrate setup, time advancement, and cleanup |

 If your SaaS handles subscription payment failures and you want confidence that the right customer gets the right email at the right time — especially when multiple webhook events interact in ways you might not expect — I'd encourage you to explore Stripe's Test Clock API.
 It turned what used to be a manual, slow, error-prone process into something I can run in a few minutes and trust completely.

+## TODO

+* re: `the exact schedule is configurable in your Stripe dashboard under Smart Retries` - check exactly where this is
+* re: `The task saves all the IDs to a state file` - show how this is done
+* re: `The rake task also delete the local user that was created for the test` - show how this is done
+* add `stripe` gem to summary table
+* add sentence before summary table explaining, like these are all the tools...